Download this set of 12 large hand-drawn feather printables and follow our tutorial to mount printable art and make your own custom frame.

-The other day I saw the cutest feather art on an instagram account and I decided in that moment I had to have some in my house!
-I'm not usually so swayed, but I just really loved the hand drawn feathers and I realized, these should definitely be a free printable for you guys too!
-YAY Free Feather Printables for everyone!
+The other day I saw the cutest feather art on an Instagram account and I decided in that moment I had to have some in my house!
+I’m not usually so swayed, but I just really loved the hand drawn feathers and I realized, these should definitely be a printable for you guys too!

 And I can tell you, this is my favorite crafting type project that I’ve done in years.
 I am not kidding.
 I am so in love with them!!!
 And there are SO many ways you can feature them on your wall, just wait til you see!